nicyapi/compile-superhero/README.md

 You may want to use the command `Open settings` to open the settings on an easy to configure pane.

 <img src="https://BananaAcid.github.io/compile-superhero/screenshots/settings_small.png" />

+Right now, you could click on the "Features" tab, to list all available settings and commands.

 ## VSCode settings overview
 Click to open the extension management interface (`Configure Extension Settings`), You can change the path of the project compilation directory, or enable/disable the compilation of any supported file format.